 It seems like there’s an ever-growing list of ‘must haves’ when blogging.
-You need consistency, keywords/SEO, an awesome title, catching content in the correct format, and on and on.
-However, each of these components will help draw people to your website and pay attention to what you’re putting out there.
-So, is a meta description just another item on the list that needs to be crossed of?
-Is a meta description really important for your blog post?
+You need consistency, keywords, SEO, an awesome title, the correct format, and on and on.
+Each of these components will help draw people to your website so they will pay attention to your content.
+Since there are so many moving parts, do you really need to pay attention to your meta description?
+Is it really that important for your blog post?

 What Is a Meta Description?

-When you search for something in Google, Bing, Yahoo or the search engine of your choice, you’ll notice a sentence or two beneath the search link and the web address.
-It’s a snippet of what is on the page and usually your search terms are bolded.
-While you may not have considered it, but in fact, that information is actually really important.
-It’s what causes you, the searcher, to click on a link when you realize it contains the information you want.
+When you search for something in Google (or the search engine of your choice), you’ll see a sentence or two beneath the search result heading and web address.
+It’s a snippet of what is on the page, and usually the keywords from your search are in bold.
+Though that text is a minor detail, seeing that information highlighted is actually really important.
+It’s what causes you, (the searcher), to click on a particular link when you realize it contains the information you want.

 How To Create a Killer Meta Description

-As mentioned above, the meta description helps show the searcher that your page has what they’re looking for, i.e. it’s saying, click on me, I’m worth it!
-You want that little description to stand out amongst its competitors in the search results.
+As mentioned above, the meta description helps show the viewer that your page has what they’re looking for.
+It’s in effect saying, “Click here, I’m worth it!”
+You want that little description to stand out from its competitors in the search results.
 But just how do you stand out in the crowd?
 Here are three ideas:

 1. Keep it short and sweet.

 If your meta description is longer than a certain limit of characters, the search engine will cut words off.
 This may leave the searcher hanging, or possibly unable to see valuable words.
 On desktop this limit is 158 characters, and on mobile it is 120.